 Once that’s done, your Windows 10 PC and Xbox One are automatically linked to Mixer, and ready to stream to the service.
-You won’t need to provide any stream keys — unique numbers that ties your broadcast channel to the output of your software — unless you option to use third-party software instead of the integrated tools in Windows 10 and Xbox One.
+You won’t need to provide any stream keys — unique numbers that tie your broadcast channel to the output of your software — unless you opt to use third-party software instead of the integrated tools in Windows 10 and Xbox One.

-Outside the broadcasting aspect of your new Mixer channel, the customization portion is limited to setting your avatar, your channel intro, and adding social profiles.
+Outside the broadcasting aspect of your new Mixer channel, the customization portion is limited to setting your avatar and channel intro and adding social profiles.
 Your account also provides an analytics section for viewing your broadcasting statistics, such as the number of followers, how many views you’ve raked in, and the number of hours streamed.
 The “Your Network” section simply lists all the broadcasters you’re following.

 That all said, it’s time to broadcast!